As a reader

 The best way to get them out is to write them down, but when looked at in the cold light of day, these story fragments aren’t all that great.
 And they’re just fragments.

-So either you stop there or you start rewriting, reorganising, rethinking and generally creating what a more professional writer would call a second draft.
+So either you stop there or you start rewriting, reorganising, rethinking and generally creating what a more professional writer would call a first draft.

-Sooner or later, you have dozens of these unfinished animals sitting in a folder or a hard drive and curiosity gets the better of you.
-You do a little research and send some in to a few magazines.
+Sooner or later, you have dozens of these unfinished animals sitting in a folder or a hard drive?
+You wonder if they’re any good.
+It’s hard to tell without exposing them to the critical judgement of strangers.
+In the end, curiosity gets the better of you.
+You do a little research and send some stories to a few magazines.
 Then you wait as people you don’t know scan the document and throw it out with the majority of everything that passes their desk.

 Here begins the love affair with the rejection letter.
 Typically short, utterly frustrating, inscrutable and uncommunicative, it’s a long-form version of the word “No” and it provides no explanations.
 As they pile up, they begin to feel like a rejection of your potential as a writer.